-‘Class is in Session’ episode 11: Labor disputes in sports
+‘Class is in Session’ S1, E11: Labor disputes in sports

-Class is in Session with Doug Glanville presented by UI Health premieres its newest episode this Sunday, November 28 at 7 p.m.
-CT on Marquee Sports Network.
-On this month’s episode, Glanville leads the panel in a discussion about labor disputes in sports, including the relationship between players and owners, the power of union negotiations and analysis of the current labor negotiations ongoing in major league baseball.
+On episode 11 of Class is in Session with Doug Glanville presented by UI Health, Doug Glanville leads the panel in a discussion about labor disputes in sports, including the relationship between players and owners, the power of union negotiations and analysis of the current labor negotiations ongoing in major league baseball.
 To watch the full episode, click here.

 Guests for this episode include: